illinirishi/CS410Project/README.md

 # CS410 Project
 <b>Analyzing Text for Topics Modeling and Entity Identification using Amazon Comprehend using EDGAR 10-K filings.</b></br></br>
 Data for Topic Modeling has been used from https://github.com/Vaslo/CS410_Team32_FinalProj.</br>
 An excellent tutorial for Topic Analysis is available on the above site.
-We have taken this dataset to analyse the same using Amazon Comprehend's Topic Modelling capabilities.
+We have taken this pre processed dataset to analyse the documents using Amazon Comprehend's Topic Modelling capabilities.
-The datasets work reasonable well in generating a Unigram Output using Comprehend. </br>
+The datasets work reasonably well in generating a Unigram Output using Comprehend. </br>

 Latent Dirichlet Allocation (LDA) model is used by Amazon Comprehend to determine the topics in a set of documents.
 It only gives out unigram topic term outputs.
 The text in the documents does not need to be annotated.
 It gives you two outputs one is the topic-terms.csv file which gives the top terms by topic according to their weight which represents a probability distribution over the words in a given topic.
 Comprehend only returns the top 10 words for each topic and the weights typically do not sum to 1.
 The number of topics can be set and you can detect up to 100 topics, the number of topics depends on the job at hand and the domain of analysis.
 The second output file is the doc-topics.csv file which lists the documents associated with a topic and the proportion of the document that is concerned with the topic.
 The proportion of topics in a given document sums to 1.